steveschnepp/blog.pwkf.org/_posts/2020-09-27-we-should-only-have-fun-meetings.md

 In a record-everything scenario, context switch is just a matter of reading back some previous messages.
 Otherwise you’ll spend numerous times “explaining the context” in a meeting to everyone.
 And then everyone will just move to something else, and you’ll have pitiful engagement, while still spending time on it.

-**A company that use its time effectively, is a company that moves much faster than its competitors**, no matter the skillsets in that company.
+**A company that use its time effectively, is a company that moves much faster than its competitors**, no matter the skill sets in that company.
 Even if you have the brightest minds, if you waste their talents in boring activities, you'll dry them up.
 And either they'll leave, or worse, they [quit & stay](https://www.sbnonline.com/article/the-quit-and-stay-syndrome-a-business-epidemic-thats-a-silent-profit-killer/).

 > 💡 This enabled me to scale to a reasonable multitasking ability while curbing its overhead to a manageable level

 **That’s why “startups” are so effective** : they are small and therefore very fast.
 Being fast brings capacity to try & fail, and therefore agility.

-> 💡 **time is the only really scarse resource in a company** : you can’t buy it back, no matter the price.
+> 💡 **time is the only really scarce resource in a company** : you can’t buy it back, no matter the price.

 ## Why you should only have fun ones

-That said, I do agree that travelling is necessary.
-But we should name the real usecase of travelling : having *fun* **together**.
+That said, I do agree that traveling is necessary.
+But we should name the real use case of traveling : having *fun* **together**.

 The nicest part of that purpose is :